AztecProtocol/engineering-designs/in-progress/world-state/0004-world-state.md

 Indexed trees are more complicated than append-only as they support updates anywhere within the tree.
 To facilitate pruning we propose a method of reference counting on the nodes of the snapshot tree.
 The following diagrams demonstrate this process.
 We start with the 3 block example given earlier in this design.
 The difference is that we append another piece of information to the value of a node, the number of times it is **explicitly** referenced in a snapshot.

 1. Block 1 stores 5 nodes as before but each now contains a reference count of 1, representing the number of times that node is explicitly used by a snapshot.
 This reference count is shown as an additional field in the concatenation of fields in the node's value.
 2. Block 2 stores a further 4 nodes, each with a reference count of 1.
 Crucially however, as part of the snapshotting process the node with value 0x6195 (the green parent) is visited and deemed to not have changed.
-This node has it's reference count increased to 2.
+This node has its reference count increased to 2.
 The children of this node are not visited, as that would require traversing the entire tree and is not necessary.
 The children are said to be **implicitly** referenced by the snapshot at block 2 through their parent.
 Note, the reference count is increased in block 2, I have left the count as 1 under block 1 in the diagram to demonstrate the change in value but of course there is only 1 copy of the node so it is this value that is increased.
 3. Block 3 stores a further 4 nodes.
 In this update, the leaf at index 1 has its reference count updated to 2.

 ![reference counting](./reference-counting.png)

 We now have sufficient information to prune snapshots beyond a configured historical window.
-We will demonstrate with our 3 block example by only keeping a 2 block history (priuning block 1) and adding a further block.
+We will demonstrate with our 3 block example by only keeping a 2 block history (pruning block 1) and adding a further block.
 After the update to the tree for block 3, the tree is traversed from the root of block 1 and the following rules applied to each node:

 1. Reduce the reference count by 1.
 2. If the count is now 0, remove the node and move onto the node's children.